dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 ## Overview

-Inspiration for the design, main principles.
+Inspiration for the design (Haskell), main principles.

 ## FunLang by example